KCL-BMEIS/OOP/week1B.md

 --

 .explain-bottom[
-Have a go at writing functions to:
+Exercise: add functions to your code to:
 - report basic statistics about the fragments
 - write out the final sequence
 ]